 Does the Designer Series Door meet temperature rise requirements?

 Not always.
-Per it’s UL listing, the Designer Series Door meets temperature rise requirements only when glazed with Pyrostop 60-XXX or Pyrostop 90-XXXX.
+Per it’s UL listing, the Designer Series Door meets temperature rise requirements if supplied with Pyrostop 60-XXX or Pyrostop 90-XXXX.
 Therefore, if the Designer Series Door is glazed with FireLite NT or FireLite Plus, it does not meet temperature rise requirements.
 In TGP’s Designer Series Specification Manual, Pyrostop 90 is not an option for 90 minute doors.
 The only options for 90 minute doors are FireLite products, which means it cannot meet the temperature rise requirement.
 The Designer Series Door cannot accommodate Pyrostop 90’s overall thickness, which is a minimum 1-7/16” (37 mm).

 Is the Designer Series Door available in aluminum?